 Over the years, technology has undoubtedly done more good for humanity than bad — we are on the cusp of half the world moving into the middle class and having access to internet by 2019.
 Despite this boom, big tech is failing expectations, and its fall from grace is a wakeup call.

-Google’s sexual harassment problems, mountains of criticism following news of Amazon’s new headquarters, Apple ducking tax evasion questions and Facebook’s election meddling scandal, data privacy issues and latest exposé of business practices are all raising the notion of “too big to let be.”
+Sexual harassment problems, tax evasion questions, election meddling, data privacy issues and questionable business practices are all raising the notion that the major tech companies are “too big to let be.”
 Employee activism too is on the rise, pushing issues like diversity, inclusion, transparency, ethical coding, and weaponization of artificial intelligence to the top of management agenda.
 All of this points to the need for the industry to realize that with great power comes great responsibility.

 Curiosity and greed continue to fuel innovation, but optimism is subject to a smart regulatory framework that ensures benefits reach the majority and are not limited to a select few.
 Central to all this working out in meaningful and sustainable ways is trust, the single biggest imperative for the industry (and dare I say, society) as a whole.

 Policy frameworks that provide the foundation for technologies to do good and protect from harm demand robust public-private engagement.
 Collaboration holds the key.

 In a world of distrust, business is expected to lead.
 So what can the industry do to nurture trust?
 “Brands are now being pushed beyond their classic business interests to become advocates for a better society,” says Edelman president and CEO Richard Edelman.
 Earning trust also demands brands act with purpose and take a stand on issues that speak to their values.
 The United Nations’ Sustainable Development Goals provide 17 such options for companies to choose from and embrace: